leo-arch/clifm/README.md

 ---

 ## Community
 Join our [Gitter discussion room](https://gitter.im/leo-arch/clifm) and let us know what you think: ideas, comments, observations and questions are always welcome.
+The [Discussions](https://github.com/leo-arch/clifm/discussions) section of this repo is also available.

 ---